 With the International Space Station being visible over Wales this week, NASA have warned their astronauts to avoid looking directly into Neath.

-The ISS will be visible from Wales until the 19th of March, which in science terms means if we can see them, they can see us.
+The ISS will be visible from Wales throughout March, which in scientific terms means if we can see them, they can see us.

 NASA spokesperson Pete Bowen said: “There are complex things that we haven’t discovered about Neath yet and looking directly into it could disrupt some of the finest minds in the world.